Best Cheap Health Insurance in Kansas for 2026

 Short-term health insurance can be a good option if you only need coverage for a short amount of time.
 One of the most common reasons to buy short-term health insurance is to have coverage when you're between jobs.

-However, it's important to remember that these plans typically have worse coverage and fewer protections than regular health insurance you'd get through work or HealthCare.gov.
+However, it's important to remember these plans typically have worse coverage and fewer protections than regular health insurance you'd get through work or HealthCare.gov.

 Pros of short-term health insurance plans in Kansas